-Is it possible to use Amazon in China in 2020?
+Is it possible to use Amazon in China in 2021?
 You might be under the impression that an Amazon Prime membership is worthless in China.
 Surprisingly, it’s not!
-It may not guarantee you 2-day shipping, but you can order items on Amazon for delivery in China; you can watch Prime Video on your Fire TV; you can listen to Amazon Music.
+It may not guarantee you 2-day shipping, but you can watch Prime Video on your Fire TV; you can listen to Amazon Music.
 This guide is meant to show you how.

 You’ve probably read about China’s censored internet that blocks access to popular platforms like Instagram, Facebook, Google and many western media outlets.